josephvoss/website-source/content/post/Git-Remote-S3/index.md

 develop something using rust, I set out to built a remote helper that could communicate with a S3 bucket.

-## How does a git remote-helper work?

-## Lessons learned (mostly about rust)

-* Rust error handling with Enums is really nice
-* No free-lunch, compilation time and binary size with rust is crazy.

 And it works!
 ```
 # Add local binary to path so git will run it